appacademy/jump-start/jumpstart-files/part3/enumerables_readings.md

 ## Introduction

-The `Enumerables` module contains a set of methods that are 'mixed in' to various other classes.
+The `Enumerable` module contains a set of methods that are 'mixed in' to various other classes.
 You don't have to understand how this works, but you need to know where and how to use `Enumerable` methods.

 The `Enumerable` methods are *extremely* useful methods that can be used with ruby collections.
 All of the following can use `Enumerable` methods.
   * Arrays
   * Ranges
   * Hashes

-Generally, if the object has an `#each` method, then it probably has the `Enumerables` module.
+Generally, if the object has an `#each` method, then it probably has the `Enumerable` module.

 For example, let's say you have an array of integers and you want to double each value.
 There's a handy `Enumerable` method we can use, called `#map`: